 You can also highlight your thoughts in the form of blog graphics.

 A tool I particularly like is Canva.
 It helps you design blog graphics, social media graphics, and more, all with a few simple clicks.
 All the blog graphics I create for my articles are made using Canva, and they help add visual stimuli to my blog posts, and I can also create cute annotated diagrams and more.
 Add a few of these graphics to your blog posts, and companies will definitely know you’re an influencer to reach out to!

 Create Title Graphics

 A title graphic or thumbnail graphic is the photo you see on social media before you click on the link to the beauty review; if you're blogging on WordPress, this is equivalent to the "Featured Image" you include in your blog posts.

 You can make your blog look stunning with reviews that includes some of these title graphics.
-You'll see an example below, which was made with Canva, a free tool online graphic tool.
+You'll see an example above, which was made with Canva, a free tool online graphic tool.

 While you should be as honest as possible with your photography (and not overly saturate your images, for example), you can still add some gentle filter effects to your images in case your smartphone's photography quality isn't depicting the makeup in the way that you want.